Table of Contents

 What is the purpose of solar discount rate?

 Using a discount rate allows you to understand the real value of future earnings from an expense like a solar installation, compared to putting the money in another safe investment.

-Net Present Value (NPV) is a common metric to express the value of future income (or savings) from a solar installation.
+Net present value (NPV) is a common metric to express the value of future income (or savings) from a solar installation.
 NPV is presented in dollars and is calculated by subtracting the cost of the initial investment from the sum of the total discounted future cash flows over the lifetime of the investment (i.e., the present dollar value of future cash flows, calculated using the discount rate).

 How do you calculate the net present value?